Digital Cinematography Fundamentals

 $1,290

 Visual media is an essential vehicle for marketing and communication for anyone involved in the music industry.
-Introduction to Digital Cinematography is a beginner-level course, which explores the art of visual storytelling and provides a firm overview of the technical foundation in how to effectively use the camera, lighting, and other tools to convey your message.
+Digital Cinematography Fundamentals is a beginner-level course, which explores the art of visual storytelling and provides a firm overview of the technical foundation in how to effectively use the camera, lighting, and other tools to convey your message.
 The course starts by examining the art of photography and video, and how to properly harness the medium to communicate your message.
 From there, you'll learn about the technical skills needed to create images and videos through a discussion of the camera and its components.
 You will learn to control the viewers' experience through creative choices you make about where to put the camera and how to move it.

 Read More